 The best way to determine which Cloud to use is what your company needs and wants from its technology.
 For example, if your company needs high availability and scalability, you should consider using Amazon Web Services (AWS).
 If your company needs low-cost services that are easy to scale up, consider using Google Cloud Platform (GCP).
 However, deciding between single or multi-cloud is not as simple as we have mentioned and may need an expert cloud service provider.
 A cloud service provider can assess the cloud computing needs of the organization and suggest the right way for your organization.

 4. Setting up Cloud KPIs (Key Performance Indicators)

 It is vital to establish the right KPIs to measure the success of the migration.
-The main KPIs include users’ satisfaction and cost savings, performance, security, and reliability of the cloud.
+The main KPIs include users’ satisfaction and cost savings, performance, security, and reliability of the Cloud.
 The objective of KPIs is to evaluate certain aspects of cloud migration, such as revenue generation, cost per conversion, uptime improvement, and detection of technical threats/vulnerabilities.
-Apart from these, a whole other set of cloud migration KPIs come into picture like Page load time, Lag, response time, session duration, error rates, Apdex, throughput, application performance, component performance, and most importantly user experience.
+Apart from these, a whole other set of cloud migration KPIs, like Page load time, Lag, response time, session duration, error rates, Apdex, throughput, application performance, component performance, and most importantly, user experience.